Observations: As Devon Levi Watch continues, Sabres are no-shows while Bruins enjoy an easy Sunday skate

-At this point in what has become a grueling string being played out to yet another Buffalo Sabres season going nowhere, the most important thing the rest of the way is monitoring the progress of newly signed goalie Devon Levi.
+In what has become a grueling string being played out to yet another Buffalo Sabres season probably going nowhere, the most important thing the rest of the way is monitoring the progress of newly signed goalie Devon Levi.

 Your latest Levi Watch update is this: The 21-year-old is expected to meet the Buffalo media for the first time since development camp in July on Monday morning, but the brakes are pumped on quickly getting him into the Sabres' crease.